 Adobe Bridge is the best photo organizer software for anyone working across Adobe apps.

-It’s compatible with Windows and Mac OS, and while it’s not the only tool offered by Adobe for organizing photos, this is a creative asset manager that allows you to quickly and easily edit, preview, organize, and publish multiple images.
+It’s compatible with Windows and Mac OS.
+While it’s not the only tool offered by Adobe for organizing photos, this is a creative asset manager that allows you to quickly and easily edit, preview, organize, and publish multiple images.

 Who is Adobe Bridge best for?

-This photo management program is best for professional photographers who require powerful photo organizing software that has more sophisticated features and integrates well with other design tools.
+This photo management program is best for professional photographers who require powerful photo organizing software with more sophisticated features and integrates well with other design tools.